 MEXICAN IN THE MAKING

-Located in the heart of River North at the prominent corner of Clark & Kinzie St. and in the same building as DineAmic Group’s Italian concept Siena Tavern, comes Barrio.
-Barrio is a creative take on traditional Mexican fare with pan-Latin and American influences.
+Located in the heart of River North at the prominent corner of Clark & Kinzie St. and in the same building as DineAmic Group’s Italian concept Siena Tavern, comes Barrio - a creative take on traditional Mexican fare.
 The 6,000-square-foot restaurant seats 200 people and offers a variety of dining options including bar seating and private dining.
 The kitchen is helmed by “Top Chef” alum, Chef Katsuji Tanabe, who has created a plethora of options for just about every patron.
 The menu incorporates a shared-plate format offering locally sourced, sustainable ingredients with an emphasis on organic, as well as paleo and gluten-free options.

 YOU’RE IN GOOD HANDS